 The key and the header are filled automatically and the query parameters are also filled with default values.
 We can change these with values of our choice.

-The default parameters will return list of available hotels in New York from Hotels.com.
+The default parameters will return a list of available hotels in New York from Hotels.com.

 For demonstration purposes, we’ll modify the parameters.
 We’ll change to London from New York.
 The optional parameters will also have to be modified accordingly.
 They may be either left blank or filled with valid values.
 The values can be got from the v2/get-meta-data endpoint.

 Click the Test Endpoint button to check if the parameter values are valid.
 If it is, the success code will be displayed.
-Under the Code snippet is the endpoint for the specified parameters along with the headers we’ll need to import the data.
+Under the Code snippet is the Hotels API endpoint URL for the specified parameters along with the headers.

 Change the language to (Shell) cURL from Node.js and copy the endpoint URL.
 Note also the headers.
-These will be used to retrieve the data.
+These will be used to pull Hotels.com data to Google Sheets.

 Import the data to Google Sheets

-Open Google Sheets and launch Amigo Data from the sheet into which you want to fill the data.
+Open Google Sheets and launch Amigo Data to import the Hotels.com data to Google Sheets.
 To connect to Amigo Data, click Extensions→Amigo Data→Connect.

 You’ll be presented with a list of sources to connect to.
 Choose Custom API.

-Paste the endpoint URL in the API URL field.
+Enter the Hotels API endpoint URL in the API URL field.
 Do not include the apostrophes.
-(Likewise for the headers.)

 Then expand the Details tab and enter the headers.